Lesser grison: Description

 Lesser grisons have a long, slender body, short legs, and a bushy tail.
 They have a long neck and a small head with a flattened forehead and rounded ears.
 They are smaller than the closely related greater grison, with a head-body length of 27 to 52 cm and a tail 14 to 19 cm long.
-Adults weigh anything from 1.2 to 2.4 kg.
+Adults weigh from 1.2 to 2.4 kg.
 Females are slighter smaller and more slender than males.

-The top of the head, the back and flanks, and the tail have coarse black guard hairs with buff-coloured tips over a softer undercoat, giving them a grizzled greyish colour.
-The remainder of the body is black or nearly so, apart from a pale buff-coloured stripe running from the forehead to the shoulders along the lower margin of the grey furred area.
+The top of the head, the back and flanks, and the tail have coarse black guard hairs with buff-coloured tips over a softer undercoat, giving them a grizzled, greyish colour.
+The remainder of the body is black or nearly so, apart from a pale, buff-coloured stripe running from the forehead to the shoulders along the lower margin of the grey furred area.
 The feet are webbed, with five toes ending in sharp, curved claws.